kgar/foundry-vtt-tidy-5e-sheets/To Do/To Do.md

 This would free up a great deal of space and make 20th-level wizard spell slots wreak less havoc on the sheets.

 The main downside is imposing a bit more vertical spacing to accomodate the spell slot tab.

+### kgar - Implement Native Actions List / Actions Tab / Actions Icon setup

+Basically redo the Actions feature specifically for Tidy 5e Sheets.
+Make it toggle-able as a feature in its entirety.
+Default false.
+Reimplement "enableActionListOnFavoritePanel" setting, but this time, it should be worded more toward "Include Actions List in Attributes Tab"
+Include option to have an Actions tab or not; this could also be accomplished with custom tab selection and ordering.
+Include in list of default starting tabs in settings.

+### kgar - New Setting: "Enable Favorites Feature"

+Default true.
+Encapsulates the entire Favorites feature and allows you to completely remove it from your sheets if you don't use it.
+Use Case: someone likes Actions and would prefer to put those in their Attributes tab rather than Favorites.

+### kgar - Setting Presets

+Imagine curated loadouts of settings which provide various cohesive Tidy 5e setups which make sense for different play styles.
+For example
+- Lockdown - a setup where sensitive field locking is set up
+- Action-oriented - completely replaces Favorites with Actions in Attributes tab and excludes Action tab
+- Kitchen Sink - enable all the features (Favorites, Actions List, Locking/Unlocking, etc.)